-We All Learn Differently: A Parenting with Purpose guest post about figuring out your child’s preferred learning style and using it to make learning more enjoyable. by Dianne Miller
+Helpful tips for figuring out your child’s preferred learning style and using it to make learning more enjoyable.

 When my first daughter was six months old, I popped her in a bouncy chair and taped gift bows to the tray in front of her.
 She spent hours patting and crunching the bows.
 I changed them out as they became tattered.
 It was an endless parade of colors and textures to entertain her.